junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 ♦ Keep massaging the womb.
 Rub harder, squeezing the womb between two hands.
 It will hurt, but should work.
 Rub the womb until it is hard.
 Then cup 1 hand on the top of the womb.

-Put your other hand, in a  st, at the bottom of the womb.
+Put your other hand, in a fist, at the bottom of the womb.

 If the bleeding still does not stop, you can put one hand inside the vagina, make a fist, and then use the other hand to press the womb into your fist.

 _Note:_ Although some doctors use it, vitamin K does not help stop bleeding related to childbirth, miscarriage, or abortion.
 Vitamin K is only helpful for babies.
 Do not give to adults.